Andres37-dev/SalvaAbuelas/README.md

 - The head being under other parts of the body (except hands or wrists).
 - A sudden variation of both torso length and angle.

+### IMU (accelerometer + gyroscope)

+The accelerometer and gyroscope are sampled continuously and filtered for noise, watching for anomalies.
+Then, the logic to flag a fall is also quite straightforward.
+A few signals are combined into a score, the strongest being:

+- A sharp drop in acceleration (near weightlessness), followed by a hard impact within a fraction of a second.
+- A large, sudden change in the device's orientation, from upright to roughly flat.
+- A strong swing in acceleration measured along the direction of gravity specifically, rather than any direction.
+- A burst of fast rotation.
+- Stillness right after, instead of continued movement.

 ## Credits

 To build our project we have used: